Manitary/WotLK-LogParser/README.md

 Upcoming tasks:
 * Add auras analysis (e.g. uptime)
 * Add absorb log
+* Add recognition of player classes
 * Add a graph for the currently selected meter
-* Add recognition of player classes
-* Add a widget to manually pair pet <-> owner - useful when automatic recognition is not possible (e.g. permanent pet never interacting with its owner)
 * Add bars on meters, display total and percentage on meters additionally to raw numbers
 * Improve detailed death log by including all events since the last time the unit was at full health (start of fight or latest overheal)
+* Add a button to re-parse pet <-> owner coupling, to rewind mistakes done with manual pairing
 * Add passing a .rar or .zip file containing the WoWCombatLog.txt to analyse
 * Beautify